Pentax K-1 II vs Sony A7 III

 Both cameras under consideration feature a full frame sensor, but their sensors differ slightly in size.
 The sensor area in the A7 III is 2 percent smaller.
 They nevertheless have the same format factor of 1.0.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

 With 36.2MP, the K-1 II offers a higher resolution than the A7 III (24MP), but the K-1 II has smaller individual pixels (pixel pitch of 4.88μm versus 5.94μm for the A7 III).
 It is noteworthy in this context that the two cameras were released in close succession, so that their sensors are from the same technological generation.
-Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.
+Coming back to sensor resolution, it should be mentioned that the K-1 II has no anti-alias filter installed, so that it can capture all the detail its sensor resolves.

 The A7 III has on-sensor phase detect pixels, which results in fast and reliable autofocus acquisition even during live view operation.